Roshan-yadav-evil-genius/TheOneEye/TheOneEye ForFounder.md

 TheOneEye is a **managed automation service**, not a DIY platform.

-We don’t sell software.
+We don't sell software.
 We take responsibility.

 ### What we do:

 * Design custom workflows around your real business processes
-* Automate via APIs *and* browser automation when APIs don’t exist
+* Build workflows using a node-based execution platform that can handle API calls, browser automation, data processing, AI/ML inference, decision logic, and more
 * Maintain persistent, login-based workflows for real systems
 * Operate and maintain automations continuously
 * Fix failures when they happen — without you chasing them

-Our internal platform allows us to run, observe, and manage workflows reliably — but the value you buy is **outcomes**, not tools.
+Our internal platform is extensible: we can develop new node connectors for any task or system.
+This allows us to work with nearly any system, including platforms that require login, manual steps, or user interaction.
+The value you buy is **outcomes**, not tools.

 ---